Java Memory Model

 and #2

-can actually fail in a multi-threaded world!
+can fail in a multi-threaded world!

 A solution ?
 The keyword volatile